coditech/promo2018a/README.md

 - enter each directory
 - run `pnpm install` in each directory

 *note*: on Windows 10, you need to install a specific Meteor version.
 Use `meteor update --release 1.6.1.2-rc.0`.
-You will also likely need `node-gyp`, which you can setup in one command from an admin shell `npm install --global --production windows-build-tools`
+You will also need `node-gyp`, which you can setup in one command from an admin shell `npm install --global --production windows-build-tools`.
+IT *seems* that to do that, you need to turn off Windows Defender.

 ## RUN